bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 context menu with options relevant to the selected fit.
-These options include saving the fit as a data group; writing a data file with columns for the data, fit, residual, and each weighted standard; saving the report from the “Fit results” tab to a file; and writing a comma-separated-value report for the entire combinatorial sequence which can be imported into a spreadsheet program.
+These options include saving the fit as a data group; writing a data file with columns for the data, fit, residual, and each weighted standard; saving the report from the :quoted:`Fit results` tab to a file; and writing a comma-separated-value report for the entire combinatorial sequence which can be imported into a spreadsheet program.

-Beneath the tables is a button labeled “Write CSV report for all fits.”
-Clicking this will prompt you for a file name and location, then write a comma-separated-value report of all fits.
+Beneath the tables is a button labeled :quoted:`Write CSV report for all fits.` Clicking this will prompt you for a file name and location, then write a comma-separated-value report of all fits.